4th

 Infant John the Baptist in the womb of Elizabeth leaped with joy, and his

-prophetic words that revealed the divine identity of Mary (the Most Blessed and
+words that revealed the divine identity of Mary (the Most Blessed and Mother of

-Mother of the Lord) and Jesus (the Blessed and Lord).
-Jesus wants to continue
+the Lord) and Jesus (the Blessed and Lord).
+Jesus wants to continue to bless God’s

-to bless God’s people around us.
-That is why he needs you and me, as he needed
+people around us.
+That is why he needs you and me, as he needed his Mother Mary,

-his Mother Mary, to carry him wherever he wants to go and to whomever he wants
+to carry him wherever he wants to go and to whomever he wants to meet and

 May